-The ILO estimates7 that a total of 152 million children - 64 million girls and 88 million boys - are in child labor globally, accounting for almost one in ten of all children worldwide.
-Nearly half of all those in child labor - 73 million children in absolute terms - are in hazardous work that directly endangers their health, safety, and moral development.
+The ILO estimates that a total of 160 million children - 63 million girls and 97 million boys - are in child labor globally, accounting for almost one in ten of all children worldwide.
+Nearly half of all those in child labor - 79 million children in absolute terms - are in hazardous work that directly endangers their health, safety, and moral development.
 Children aged 5 to 11 years form the largest share of those in child labor and also form a substantial share of those in hazardous work.

-United Nations Convention on the Rights of the Child (CRC - 1989) defines a child as "every human being below the age of eighteen years unless under the law applicable to the child, majority is attained earlier" and states that "every child has the right to be protected from economic exploitation and from performing any work that is likely to be hazardous or to interfere with the child's education, or that is likely to harm the child's health, physical, mental, spiritual, moral or social development."
+United Nations Convention on the Rights of the Child (CRC - 1989) defines a child as "every human being below the age of eighteen years unless under the law applicable to the child, majority is attained earlier" and states that "every child has the right to be protected from Noncompliance with the Child Labor standard requires immediate and sensitive remediation.
+A Remediation Protocol is included among the appendices of this manual.

+economic exploitation and from performing any work that is likely to be hazardous or to interfere with the child's education, or that is likely to harm the child's health, physical, mental, spiritual, moral or social development."